-52. Related Businesses and Companies
+45. Related Businesses and Companies

 Authorities must consider whether they need to produce group accounts for interests held in other organisations where they meet the definition of subsidiaries, associates and joint ventures.
-The Authority has reviewed all of its relationships in this regard and although the Authority has interests in the following companies, they do not meet the requirements for the preparation of group accounts.
+The Authority has reviewed all of its relationships in this regard and although the Authority has an interest in the following company, it does not meet the requirements for the preparation of group accounts.